yamini-pixel/MuseumOfCandy/README.md

 # MuseumOfCandy
-Thisis a static page using bootstrap
+This is a static page using bootstrap